SebKrantz/blog/content/posts/from-zanzibar-to-cape-town.md

 A well known excursion from Stone Town is visiting Changuu (Prison Island) by boat – 5.6 km (3.5 mi) northwest of Stone Town.
 The island was uninhabited until the 1860s when the first Sultan of Zanzibar, Majid bin Said, gave it to two Arabs who used it as a prison for rebellious slaves prior to shipping them abroad or selling them at the slave market in Stone Town.
 More recently, the island has become a government-owned tourist resort and houses a collection of endangered Aldabra giant tortoises – a gift from the British governor of the Seychelles in 1919.

+Curiously, I shared the boat ride from Stone Town with a group of Indian Catholic Priests from all over the country (some coming from as far as Bukoba at Lake Victoria) who had gathered in Zanzibar for an annual meetup.

 <div class="tiled-gallery">
     <a href="../from-zanzibar-to-cape-town/prison-island/_MG_6931.jpg">